thedridge/mastodon_threader/README.md

 # Markdown to Mastodon Thread Poster

-This Python script allows users to post content from a markdown file to Mastodon, including images with alt text, and set the visibility of posts directly through the markdown file's front matter.
+This Python script allows users to post content from a markdown file to Mastodon, including images with alt text.
 ### Disclaimer:
 The script was written using a process that relied heavily on GPT-4 to generate the code.
 It has been tested a few times on a small instance and it works, but feel free to improve it as you see fit.